Kaidan Alenko: Reception

-Kaidan Alenko's characterization throughout the Mass Effect trilogy have received a mixed response from players and video game journalists.
+Kaidan Alenko's characterization throughout the Mass Effect trilogy have received a mixed to positive response from players and video game journalists.
 Player statistics released by BioWare in 2013 revealed that Kaidan was the least popular Mass Effect 3 squad member who was the choice of 1.5% of the player base.
 Liana Ruppert commented that Kaidan was one of the widely disliked or divisive characters in the Mass Effect series due to his "by-the-book" personality, and his perceived lack of characterization for players who do not follow his romance story arc in the first Mass Effect.
 Notably, PC Gamer staff do not approve of the character.
 Wes Fenlon explained in an article written shortly after the release of Mass Effect 3 that Kaidan sounded very similar to Carth Onasi, a character from Star Wars: Knights of the Old Republic who is also voiced by Raphael Sbarge, and he found Onasi to be very obnoxious.
 As a result, he did not care about whether Kaidan was a nuanced character and paid little attention to him during his playthroughs.
 Nevertheless, he praised BioWare's dedication to carry the player's decision to save or abandon Kaidan on Virmire through the entire trilogy, calling it "a landmark moment for interactive storytelling" and said that he felt "less of a content consumer and more of a collaborator in their storytelling" as a result.
 In a later article, he considers Kaidan to be marginally better than Jacob Taylor and called him "a boring male starter companion".
 Fenlon's colleague Ben Griffin and Alex Walker from Kotaku were both in agreement about Kaidan being their least liked BioWare character and called him "dull".
 GamesRadar's Jordan Baughman described Kaidan as "The Pile of Grey Sludge (aka The Male Support Character)" character archetype, typically encountered as the most boring companion character in BioWare titles who is "generic to the extreme".